-Climate and Weather of Tri Cities Washington
+Climate and Weather of Tri-Cities Washington

 Tri Cities Washington

 The temperature in the area will vary from a low 10 degrees F during the middle of winter weather to as much as 100 degrees F or more during the long, hot summer weather months.
 The climate temperatures in this area of the country are higher than the average temperatures of other areas within the United States.
 While the winter months can be considerably colder, if the area does get any snow during this time, it will usually disappear quickly due to the previously mentioned Chinook winds.
-As the area is in the desert climate, residents in the area find that the sand and dust is more of a hindrance to them as the wind blows so frequently.
+As the area is in a desert climate, residents in the area find that the sand and dust are more of a hindrance to them as the wind blows so frequently.

 The Mountain Ranges

 Because the area has the Cascade Mountain Range to the west of them, the desert climate prevails and the area is much drier than the west side of Washington.
-This is due to the tri cities being located in the rain shadow, also called precipitation shadow.
+This is due to the Tri-Cities being located in the rain shadow, also called the precipitation shadow.
 What happens is that this area is located behind the mountains and after the moist air rises to the top of the mountain, it falls in the range of the leeward side, and in this case, on the other side of the Cascade Mountains.
 However, as the Columbia, Snake, and Yakima Rivers are located close to Kennewick, Pasco, and Richland, the area has plenty to work with in the irrigation of their agricultural setting.